Finder: Searching for Files

 FileInfo

-Nette\Utils\FileInfo is a class representing a file or directory in the search results.
-It is an extension of the SplFileInfo class that provides information such as file size, last modified date, name, path, etc.
+Nette\Utils\FileInfo is a class representing a file or directory found in the search results.
+It extends the SplFileInfo class and provides information such as file size, last modification date, name, path, etc.

-Additionally, it provides methods for returning relative paths, which is useful when browsing in depth:
+Additionally, it provides methods for returning the relative path, which is useful during recursive traversal:

 foreach (Finder::findFiles('*.jpg')->from('.') as $file) {